-Not only does Nick Jr. develop online games for their own site, but they also produce media for companies that advertise with them.
-The Kennedys were retained by Nick Jr. to create several online games for their sponsors.
-The Kennedys enjoyed working with Nick Jr.'s productions team.
+Nick Jr. not only develops online games for their website, but they also produce media for their advertising partners.
+The Kennedys were hired by Nick Jr. to create online games for their sponsors, and they enjoyed collaborating with the Nick Jr. productions team.

-When Adult Swim was looking for an online game to promote their new Samurai Champloo license, the Kennedys were able to produce the “Break Fight” game for them which earned millions of ad revenue dollars.
-This was also the Kennedys' 1st time producing all of the music for a corporate project.
-It inspired them to produce a lot more music thereafter.
+Adult Swim commissioned the Kennedys to create an online game to promote their new Samurai Champloo license.
+The resulting game, "Break Fight," was a huge success, earning millions of dollars in ad revenue.
+This project also marked the Justin's' first time producing all of the music for a corporate venture, which motivated them to create more music in the future.

 When New York City's leading radio station Clear Channel's Z100, wanted to grow their listening audience they asked the Kennedys to develop the right solution.
 With Z100's target audience in mind, the Kennedys developed a fast-paced, hugely dynamic game featuring their #1 DJ.
 Romeo.
 They rewarded game high scorers with concert tickets as part of a larger promotional effort.
 The game's legacy relationship with their audience continues to this day.

 The Mission of New Beech Grove Baptist Church is to provide biblical nurturing through creative education, care and opportunities to serve.
 Their mission is Building Kingdom Minded People to Serve the Community.
 The Kennedys are proud to serve Dr. Willard Maxwell, Jr. and lead the media team for the ministry.